jazminzilla/global-superstore-sales-analysis/README.md

 - Focus resources on **high-performing product categories and regions** while developing targeted strategies to improve underperforming areas.

 - Use ongoing profitability and return-rate monitoring to support **data-driven pricing, product, and market decisions**.

+## Dataset

+**Source:** Global Superstore dataset

+**Dataset Contents:** The dataset contains sales, profit, order, product, market, region, and returned order information used to evaluate business performance from 2011 to 2014.

+**Note:** The dataset was obtained from a publicly available source and was used for educational and portfolio purposes.
+The analysis was conducted using the original dataset to demonstrate data cleaning, analysis, visualization, and business insight development

 ## Tools & Methodology